j2clark/terraform-examples-aws-apigateway/apikey/APIKEY_EXAMPLE.md

 API Gateway API Key

 ## Test the endpoint with the Client

+API is the API Gateway ID.
+It is outputted in the CodeBuild console but also available in the API Gateway Console.

+APIKEY is the value of the API_KEY and can be found in the API Gateway Console.

 From the [client directory](client), install npm dependencies and run:
 ```shell